-Will Valorant come to iOS and Android?
+Will Valorant get a release date for iOS and Android?

 The move to mobile makes sense if Riot Games is aiming for the broadest appeal possible.
-Fortnite and Riot Games' own Teamfight Tactics have found success on mobile devices, and there really aren't many polished shooters like Valorant on iOS or Andriod.
+Fortnite and Riot Games' own Teamfight Tactics have found success on mobile devices, and there really aren't many polished shooters like Valorant on iOS or Android.

 Its biggest competition would be the likes of Fortnite and PUBG Mobile, though it would be free from more direct competitors like Overwatch and Counter-Strike: Global Offensive.
 The biggest concern with a mobile version would be combating cheaters.
 Doing so has been a major priority for Riot Games on PC, and they would have to find a way to transition these systems over to iOS and Android well.

 Still, anything is possible in the world of game ports, so if Valorant does really well on PC, it's only a matter of time before it pops up everywhere else.
 As such, mobile ports can likely be expected around the same time as, if not before, the PS4 and Xbox One versions of Valorant.

 Valorant should be released on PC sometime during summer 2020.